 2. Unlike LEDs, a CFL may require the replacement of the expensive light fixtures

-3. LED's lasts up to 10 times longer than a CFL
+3. LED's lasts up to 10 times longer than CFL technology

-4. LED lighting generates less heat than a CFL
+4. LED fixtures generate less heat than CFL fixtures

 This reduces the risk of burn injuries and places a smaller heat load on the air conditioner.